max3661/beaver-game/BeaverGame/README.md

 # README
+Congrats!
+You found our Beaver Game Prototype :)
+Have fun being a beaver and playing this casual game.

+  * Game Controls:

+    * WASD for basic movement
+    * Space for Jump
+    * Left-click while looking at the terrain to add terrain
+    * Right-click while looking at the terrain to remove terrain

+***
+## For Grading
+DESIGN PATTERNS

 For the design patterns in our game, specific instances are commented directly into the code but as our project is a little complex I thought it would be good to provide a short overview: